Instructions for using this directory of resources

 Please contact your QSM Account Representative or QSM Support for more information.

-Most SLIM-Estimate licenses include 3 free coaching sessions with QSM support representatives.
+Your SLIM-Estimate license includes free coaching and support sessions with QSM support representatives.
+We recommend 3 to 5 coaching sessions following training.
 Let us help you configure one or more estimation templates, construct a sizing model, and collect completed project data for use in calibrating SLIM-Estimate to reflect your lifecycle and past performance data.
-Interested?
-Contact your QSM Account Manager (see your license email) or contact our sales department.

 SLIM-Estimate has several project environment settings that should be configured to match your development life cycle activities, application type, sizing technique, and others.
 These resources will guide you through the process.
 Remember that most SLIM-Suite license come with free, unlimited support.
 Contact your Account Representative or QSM Support to set up a coaching session, where we'll guide you step-by-step to create a custom estimation template.